tandasat/blog/_drafts/2023-06-01-intel-vt-rp-part-1.md

 At this point, we effectively modified the contents of the variable that is supposed to be read-only with KDP.

 Important to note that making `ci!g_CiOptions` zero under this setup (ie, HVCI enabled) does not let you load an unsigned driver.
-The secure kernel still performs its own certificate check, detects the issue, and bug checks the system ([*1](#notes)).
-If you are interested in a more practical attack with remapping, checkout [Code Execution against Windows HVCI](https://datafarm-cybersecurity.medium.com/code-execution-against-windows-hvci-f617570e9df0) by [Worawit](https://twitter.com/sleepya_).
+The secure kernel still performs its own certificate check, detects the issue, and bug checks the system (<a name="body1">[*1](#note1)</a>).

+Instead, it is more interesting to think about new targets of this attack.
+Taking kernel-mode Code Flow Guard (CFG) as an example, Windows maintains the bitmap that indicates valid destinations of indirect calls.
+For CFG to be effective against kernel-mode exploits, this bitmap is write-protected through EPT.
+An attacker, however, might be able to remap the LA of the bitmap to a new GPA to make her shell-code valid destination.
+Another approach is replacing a sensitive function pointers as demonstrated in [Code Execution against Windows HVCI](https://datafarm-cybersecurity.medium.com/code-execution-against-windows-hvci-f617570e9df0) by [Worawit](https://twitter.com/sleepya_).

+Really, anything marked as read-only in EPT could be an interesting target of the remapping attack.
+On the above-mentioned Windows setup, [there are several such regions](https://gist.github.com/tandasat/a4092484c63b0390b45e93140f080795).

 ## Intel VT-rp